Last Updated on July 29, 2022 by Rat Race Running

 So what is the problem?
 EGO.

 Many people keep holding on to their stocks because they don’t want to be wrong.
-They would instead take the paper loss, thinking that it will eventually go up.
+Instead, they would take the paper loss, thinking it would eventually go up.
 But what if it doesn’t?

 In real life, we must always check our egos.
 We must be humble enough to accept when we are wrong.